AmruthaGangadhara/SQL-Weekly-Challenges/Week_1/week_1.txt

 /*Question 3:
 How can you produce a list of all members who have used a tennis court?
 Include in your output the name of the court, and the name of the member formatted as a single column.
-Ensure no duplicate data, and order by the member name followed by the facility name.
+Ensure no duplicate data, and order by the member name followed by the facility name.*/

 Solution:
 SELECT DISTINCT concat(m.firstname,' ',m.surname) member,f.name --selecting distinct as I have to ensure no duplicate data is present